HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 WordPress, Joomla, Drupal, and 1C-Bitrix showed no change from last year's results.
 Wix dropped from 30% to 29% while the rest showed improvements.

+Desktop show—unsurprisingly given the faster CPUs and netwrok—better numbers with all CMSs seeing a 10-20 point improvements.

 #### SEO score

 Search Engine Optimization (or SEO) is the practice of improving a website to make it more easily found in search engines.
-This is covered more in-depth in our [SEO](../2022/seo) chapter, but one part involves ensuring the site is coded in such a way to serve as much information to search engine crawlers to make it as easy as possible for them to show a site appropriately in search engine results.
+This is covered more in-depth in our [SEO](./seo) chapter, but one part involves ensuring the site is coded in such a way to serve as much information to search engine crawlers to make it as easy as possible for them to show a site appropriately in search engine results.
 Compared to a custom-created website, one might expect a CMS to provide good SEO capabilities, and the Lighthouse scores in this category are appropriately high.

 {{ figure_markup(
   image="median-lighthouse-seo.png",
-  caption="Median lighthouse mobile SEO scores.", description="Bar chart showcasing the median Lighthouse mobile SEO score for each of the top 10 most adopted CMSs.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1901746915&format=interactive", sheets_gid="921264211", sql_file="lighthouse_category_scores_per_cms.sql",
+  caption="Median lighthouse SEO scores.", description="Bar chart showcasing the median Lighthouse SEO scores for each of the top 10 most adopted CMSs.
+For WordPress it's 91 for desktop and 89 for mobile, for Drupal it's 83 and 83, for Joomla it's 83 and 86 respectively, for Wix it's 92 and 91, for Squarespace it's 92 and 92, for 1C-Bitrix it's 83 and 85, for TYPO3 CMS it's 83 and 86, for Duda it's 83 and 86, for Weebly it's 82 and 85, and finally for Adobe Experience Manager it's 83 and 85.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1901746915&format=interactive", sheets_gid="921264211", sql_file="lighthouse_category_scores_per_cms.sql",